rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And Jesus, perceiving in himself that power had gone out from him, immediately turned about in the crowd and said, Who touched my garments? ^0530

-And his disciples said to him, You see the crowd pressing around you, and yet you say, Who touched me? ^0531
+And his disciples said to him, You see the crowd pressing around you, and yet you say, 'Who touched me?' ^0531

 And he looked around to see who had done it. ^0532